How to Make Kefir and Related FAQs

 Which Milk To Use?

-I’ve tried Cow, Buffalo and Goat, Full and Half Fat, Pasteurised and Raw (unpasteurised)… I now use only Raw Organic Goat Milk because I find it tastes and works best, but other types of milk can be used.
-Don’t use UHT milk as it will probably not work.
+I’ve tried Cow, Buffalo and Goat, Full and Half Fat, Pasteurised and Raw (unpasteurised)… They all work.
+I haven’t tried UHT/Long-life but I don’t expect it to work well).
+Personally, I use Raw Organic Goat Milk because I find it tastes and works best.

 Where can I Buy Raw Milk?

 It’s not easy to find as there are so few farmers making it, because of the legal restrictions and because it doesn’t keep fresh very long.
-Some health food shops (for example Gaia in Twickenham) stocks frozen raw milk.
-I purchase my raw goat milk from Debbie Vernon who comes to Twickenham Farmer’s Market every 4th Saturday of the month.
+Some health food shops stock frozen raw milk.
+I purchase my raw goat milk from Debbie Vernon who visits some London Farmers’ Markets.
 I buy enough for the month and freeze it.
-If you want to buy from her I recommend to text your order the day before (I can provide her mobile when I see you).
+If you want to buy from her I recommend texting your order the day before (I can provide her mobile when I see you).
+I may want to freeze extra in preparation for winter as most of the fresh milk is used for feeding their kids, so little is available to buy.

 What do I Need to Make Kefir?